haxtheweb/edtechjoker/draft-outline.md

 - This should shoot for the minimum amount of `html` tags required in order to generate a decent looking counter

 ### styles
+- Use DDD for the following via CSS variables.
+You can read about these here: https://haxtheweb.org/documentation/ddd
-- The number should be a rather large font size
+- The number should be a rather large font size.
 - the buttons should be next to each other but below the number
 - the buttons should have focus / hover states
 - when we hit 18 on the counter the color of the number should change